Honey (Fighting Vipers): Design

-Standing 160 cm (5 ft 3 in) tall and established as having a D-cup bust size, Honey is a young woman with long brunette hair tied into twin ponytails on the sides of her head.
+Standing tall and established as having a D-cup bust size, Honey is a young woman with long brunette hair tied into twin ponytails on the sides of her head.
 Her outfit consists of a red dress with white frills around the skirt.
 Additional frills extend around her lower wrists meeting her white gloves that have a red plate on the back, and also at the base of her ponytails with a red headband arched between them.
 Her lower legs are covered with red and black stiletto boots that extend to the knees.
 Black plastic armor extends further up her thighs, while her lower arms to her wrist are similarly covered with large elbow pads.
 Honey's dress extends halfway up her chest, with a large heart-shaped breastplate on the front.
 Each shoulder has a large bulbous pauldron, which was added with the intention of making her small body seem larger.
+The outfit was inspired by bodycon bondage rubber outfits seen in magazines.
+While initial designs were closer to that concept, they felt it worked against their goal of making a character that would be popular with Japanese men.

 Honey was added due to Kataoka wanting to include a "cute" character to contrast against the game's other two implemented female characters, Grace and Jane, who were portrayed as strong and intense.
 The dress was meant to emphasize softness, made out of pleather due to Sugiyama envisioning Honey as a rich young girl from the game's uptown area and feeling regular attire would be boring.
-The dress is based off gothic Lolita fashion, made red to emphasize battle while the white frills were meant to convey an image of purity.
+The dress is based on gothic Lolita fashion, made red to emphasize battle while the white frills were meant to convey an image of purity.
 The emphasis on her cuteness inadvertently made her the hardest character to implement, as extra attention was paid to her face to ensure she remained such through the development process.
 Additional details about her character such as having poor eyesight and requiring the use of contact lenses were fleshed out in supplemental material to the game for this purpose.

 Underneath her armor, Honey wears a leather bustier with exposed cleavage and goes over her shoulders and is fastened with straps, while with similar underwear on her lower body.
-Two white angel wings protrude from the back of the bustier.
+Two white angel wings protrude from the back of the bustier; when the development team asked about these, the response was "Because she'll be more popular this way."
 While her full armor was initially intended to be breakable, a female developer expressed that she felt Honey looked "too naked" if the skirt part was removed as well.
 While Kataoka initially agreed, due to the fact the model was already done he implemented a last minute easter egg into the game where if players achieved 100 consecutive wins with Honey her skirt could now be removed, allowing the player to use her solely in her undergarments.
 In North American and European regions, her underwear was censored and replaced with black shorts.